cubicap/Jaculus-dcore/docs/getting-started.md

 npm install -g jaculus-tools
 ```

+Then, you can run the tools using:

+    $ jac

+or

+    $ npx jac

+To connect to the device using serial port, the correct driver must be installed - most likely [CP210x USB to UART Bridge](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

 ## Installing the runtime

 On Windows, this step requires Python 3 and git to be installed.